KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/alpha_manipulation/key_spill_mop_up.rst

 This tutorial shows usage of the following effects: Key Spill Mop Up, blue screen, alpha operations - shrinkhard and denoiser.

-Note: **This video is outdated.** In newer versions of kdenlive have the :ref:`keysplillm0pup` effect installed by default, and it is no longer required to use a composite transition.
+Note: **This video is outdated.** In newer versions of Kdenlive have the :ref:`keysplillm0pup` effect installed by default, and it is no longer required to use a composite transition.

 https://youtu.be/l43Hz7YEcYU

 Details
 -------

-The README for the Key Spill Mop Up is this:
+The :file:`README` file for the Key Spill Mop Up is this:

 DESCRIPTION: